High Peaks & Balconies Cave, Pinnacles CA

 The signature rock spires on the Western side of Pinnacles.

 The striking terrain of the Pinnacles National Park might make you feel like you're at least a couple of state lines distant of the San Francisco Bay Area, but in truth this national park is less than a hundred miles south of San Jose.
-Our featured route combines two of the most popular trails on the West side of the the park, boasting caves, some tight squeezes in high places and to top it all off, the chance to see the endangered Californian condor.
+Our featured route combines two of the most popular trails on the West side of the park, boasting caves, some tight squeezes in high places and to top it all off, the chance to see the endangered Californian condor.

 High Peaks trail rises among strange rock formations, the erosional remains of a twenty-three million year old volcano, and provides great views across both the Salinas Valley and the San Andreas Rift Zone.
 Up here you're sharing the scenery with vultures, eagles, falcons and if you're lucky, the Californian condor with its nine-foot wingspan.
 Areas of the High Peaks do involve negotiating some tight spaces and narrow rock-bordered trails, but safe passage is assured with substantial guardrail protection.